-This site is independently operated by a Thompson Beach landholder and is not affiliated with Thompson Beach Progress Association*, but I certainly admire the work the Association has done in the area over the years.
+This site is independently operated by a Thompson Beach landholder and is not affiliated with Thompson Beach Progress Association*.

 I first came across Thompson Beach after visiting by chance in 2015; taking a turnoff in Dublin just to see what was there.
 In fact, that trip was the first time I’d ever heard of the settlement.

 I was tossing up the idea about buying beachfront land at the time; but thought it may be unachievable – particularly a coastal location within striking distance of Adelaide.

 That first trip to Thompson Beach left me with some very favourable impressions.
 The place was quiet, the views fantastic and the water was clear.
 I saw a huge variety of birds and seeing fish jump close into shore certainly sparked interest from the fisherman within.
 A block up for sale on The Esplanade captured my attention, but it just wasn’t the right time for me to buy.

 Over the following year, I visited other locations on the Samphire Coast, but kept returning to Thompson Beach – the place continued to draw me back.

 Given the quality of the new homes being built and the people I met; it appeared it wasn’t evolving into a place for partying or hooning – more for quiet enjoyment.
 The locals seemed to look out for each other and kept an eye on things generally in the area.